Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 Do you need a permit for Sparks Lake?

-No permit is required except for a valid recreation pass as the are is a recreation fee site.
+A valid recreation pass is required as the area is a USFS recreation fee site.

 How deep is Sparks Lake?